-With its cobbled streets, stone built mansions and lovely views this traditional Arcadian village is worth including on a fly drive through the Peloponnese.
+With its cobbled streets, stone built mansions and lovely views this traditional Arcadian village is worth stopping in for a night or two.

-The Franks and Normans had a large influence here, which is seen in the church architecture.
-There are seven churches here from the 17th, 18th and 19th centuries.
+The Franks and Normans had a large influence here and this can be seen in the church architecture.
+Seven churches dating back to the 17th, 18th and 19th centuries can be found in and around the village.

 The Byzantine monastery of Philosophos is west of the town and housed the famous School of Dhimitsana and a secret school where monks taught children Greek during Ottoman rule.
 Only part of the building is standing now.